khaors/geocompr/main.md

 1. Generate and plot simplified versions of the `nz` dataset.
 Experiment with different values of `keep` (ranging from 0.5 to 0.00005) for `ms_simplify()` and `dTolerance` (from 100 to 100,000) `st_simplify()` .
     - At what value does the form of the result start to break-down for each method, making New Zealand unrecognizable?
     - Advanced: What is different about the geometry type of the results from `st_simplify()` compared with the geometry type of `ms_simplify()`?
 What problems does this create and how can this be resolved?

-1. Centroids and buffers
+1. In the first exercise in Chapter \@ref(spatial-operations) it was established that Canterbury region had 61 of the 101 highest points in New Zealand.
+Using `st_buffer()`, how many points in `nz_height` are within 100 km of Canturbury?

+1. Find the geographic centroid of New Zealand.
+How far is it from the geographic centroid of Canterbury?

 1. Most world maps have a north-up orientation.
 A world map with a south-up orientation could be created by a reflection (one of affine transformations not mentioned in \@ref(affine-transformations)) of the `world` object's geometry.
 Write code to do so.